Summary

 What does this mean for public/national holidays?

-As a globally distributed team, MUI has chosen to incorporate public holidays into your total annual leave entitlement.
+As a globally distributed team, we have chosen to incorporate public holidays into the total annual leave entitlement.
 This is to offer a more culturally sensitive approach and to achieve more equitable annual leave across all employees.